rmolinamir/import-sorter-redux/README.md

 ### Example: Default Setup for Prettier Integration

-To align the Import Sorter behavior with the defaults of Prettier, you can configure the following settings:
+To align the Import Sorter Redux behavior with the defaults of Prettier, you can configure the following settings:

 ```json
 {